 What Resorts Are in Dumanjug?

-Other Dumanjug options — Isla Estan (aircon and non-aircon beach houses with a pool), Vie La Mer Resort (quiet, geared toward reunions and small events), Tanaw Beach Resort, and the bamboo-style Bambusa Glamping Resort — are all smaller, simpler, and better suited to a low-key overnight than a big group blowout.
+Other Dumanjug options — Isla Estan (aircon and non-aircon beach houses with a pool), Vie La Mer Resort (quiet, geared toward reunions and small events), and Tanaw Beach Resort — are all smaller, simpler, and better suited to a low-key overnight than a big group blowout.
 None of these publish standard day-use rates, so call or message ahead rather than showing up expecting a walk-in gate fee.

 Is There More to Do Than the Beach?